KEANAPRZ/SCM-METACRAFTERS/README.md

 Second Module Assement For MetaCrafters ETH + AVAX PROOF: Intermediate EVM Course

 # Description
-The Assessment contract is a simple smart contract named Assessment that manages a collection of books.
-The contract uses a struct Book to represent each book, with two properties: title and author.
+This is a Solidity smart contract for managing a collection of books and handling deposits and withdrawals of funds.
+The contract includes functionalities for adding books, retrieving book details, and managing the contract balance.

 # Technology Used
 This project utilizes the following technologies: